JAllele CLI Examples

 --log-level INFO

 Note on Test Class Visibility: JUnit requires test classes to be public.
 Some open-source projects (like Apache Commons Lang) use package-private test classes which cannot be discovered and run through JAllele’s pattern-based approach.
-If you encounter this, use explicit class names with --source-classes
+If you encounter this, use explicit class names with --source-classes and --test-classes options instead.

 TestNG Support

-All examples work with TestNG as well - just replace --junit
+All examples work with TestNG as well - just replace --junit with --testng:

 java -Djdk.attach.allowAttachSelf=true -jar jallele.jar \